datahub-project/datahub/docs/rfc/active/azkaban-flow-job/README.md

 ![high level design](graph.png)

-The graph diagram above shows the relationships and high level metadata associated with Azkaban Job and Flow entities.
+The graph diagram above shows the relationships and high level metadata associated with Data Job and Flow entities.

 An Azkaban flow is a DAG of one or more Azkaban jobs.
 Usually, most data processing jobs consume one or more inputs and produce one of more outputs (represented by datasets in the diagram).
 There can be other kinds of housekeeping jobs as well